Hugo-ter-Doest/PABC-API/README.md

 ```

 ### **3️⃣ Configure Environment Variables**
-Create a `.env` file in the project root:
+There are three `.env` files in the root of the project, for testing, development and production.
+Variables are as follows:

 ```bash
 DB_NAME=auth_db